-In the present study, we looked at how this treatment affected angiogenesis, acute phase cells such neutrophils, lymphocytes, and fibroblasts, granulation tissue, and ulcer, scar, or keloid formation in healthy rats.
+In the present study, we looked at how this treatment affected angiogenesis, acute phase cells such neutrophils, lymphocytes, fibroblasts, granulation tissue, ulcer, scar or keloid formation in healthy rats.

 Except for neutrophil count, none of the aforementioned variables were significantly affected in this study.
 This can be explained by the fact that CAP therapy can directly or indirectly generate Interleukin-8 (IL-8), a chemoattractant cytokine that attracts and activates neutrophils in inflammatory zones.
 It has already been proven that UVB irradiation causes an increase in IL-8.
-The of interleukin production (IL)-8 was significantly increased, was as the development of neutrophil extracellular traps (NETs), which may be advantageous to microbial control, which is thought to be the primary application of CAP.
+The production of interleukin (IL)-8 was significantly increased, as was the development of neutrophil extracellular traps (NETs), which may be advantageous to microbial control, which is thought to be the primary application of CAP.
 However, the efficacy of these NETs has not yet been confirmed.

 In keeping with prior research, no significant relationship between CAP and lymphocyte count was discovered.
 Ma et al. found no significant difference in the release of lymphocyte-secreted cytokines in resting peripheral blood mononuclear cells (PBMC), which include monocytes and lymphocytes.
 On the contrary, Cong et al. examined in 2021 the impact of cold atmospheric Argon plasma on alterations in macrophages in burn injuries.
-They showed that cold plasma induces M2 macrophages or antiinflammatory macrophages by its ROS and increases fibroblast migration, which are the leading causes of wound healing promotion.
+They showed that cold plasma induces M2 macrophages or anti-inflammatory macrophages by its ROS and increases fibroblast migration, which are the leading causes of wound healing promotion.
 A year later, Jonas et al. looked into how CAP improved growth factors in diabetic wounds that were chronic.
 Their findings demonstrated that plasma induces wounds to transcend their chronic states by stimulating macrophages involved in the inflammatory response.

-There is level 1 evidence in some studies, such as the Tehranian study on surgical scars, that autologous platelet preparations may improve wound healing and scar quality at eight weeks, and mediate a reduction in postoperative pain following a Caesarean section; however, short follow-up in this study does not provide an indication of the possible contribution of PRP towards better long term scar quality.
-Ours, using a CAP on the other hand, had no discernible influence on scar or keloid formation.
+There is level 1 evidence in some studies, such as the Tehranian study on surgical scars, that autologous platelet preparations may improve wound healing and scar quality at eight weeks, and mediate a reduction in postoperative pain following a Caesarean section; however, short follow-up in this study does not provide an